-As families engage the next generation in their foundations, donor advised funds, and other forms of family enterprises, there is an increasing need for clarity, communication and multigenerational collaboration.
+As families engage the next generation in their foundations, donor advised funds, and other forms of family enterprise, there is an increasing need for clarity, communication and multigenerational collaboration.
 While these endeavors are wonderful opportunities for families to work together, challenges can and often do arise when multiple generations and family members with relationship dynamics begin to make decisions together.
-21/64 offers consulting, speaking and tools to assist families during these times of generational transitions.
+21/64 offers facilitation, speaking and tools to assist families during these times of generational transition.

 Whether new to philanthropy or experiencing a transition into a new stage of life or leadership, we understand that individuals often need assistance and can benefit from life-long coaching and education including peer networks.
 21/64 provides individuals with a strategic framework, innovative tools, resources and relationships to explore their personal identity, their role in their family enterprises, their assets, and their philanthropy.
 This work ensures that their deeply held beliefs align with their actions and amplify the impact they seek in the world.

 Reserve your spot in a 101, 201 or 301 Training before they fill up!
 Learn more and register here.

 The second edition of Exploring Giving has arrived!
 This new and improved deck of 50 question cards is designed to prompt conversations and reflections around giving for advisors and clients, next gen, family members, boards, peers, colleagues, and others.
 Learn more about how this tool can be a resource to you by clicking here.

 21/64 has been honored by the Family Wealth Report with its award for philanthropic advising.

 Forbes, August 2016

 New York Business Journal, January 2016

 JWeekly.com, October 2015

 Foundation Source, September 2015